OpenAPI

 OpenAPI 3.1

-OpenAPI 3.1 was intended to more closely align with the JSON Schema standard, and as such, the way to specify nullable types is different from 3.0.
-Instead of using the nullable attribute, OpenAPI 3.1 uses JSON Schema's approach of using an array of types including the null type.
-Here's the same example adapted for OpenAPI 3.1:
+OpenAPI 3.1 more closely aligns with the JSON Schema standard.
+As a result, the way to specify nullable types differs from OpenAPI 3.0.
+Instead of using the nullable attribute, OpenAPI 3.1 uses the JSON Schema approach with an array of types - including the null type.
+Here’s the same example adapted for OpenAPI 3.1:

 components: